 In the networked knowledge triad, I tried to show how real value creation today happens outside the organization.
-Therefore people should develop value creation networks that connect to the world, beyond the current workplace.
+Therefore professionals should develop value creation networks that connect to the world, beyond the current workplace.
 These networks are the modern equivalents of degrees and certificates.
 They are the value we bring to our work teams and organizations.
-But as the life expectancy of organizations decreases, we can no longer depend on employers to provide stability for our working lives.
+As the life expectancy of organizations decreases, we can no longer depend on employers to provide stability for our working lives.
 That stability now comes from our networks.

 Here is my own example, after working on a long-term project with a client.